Radar-Lei/TRC-23-02333/README.md

 # TRC-23-02333

 This repository contains the prototype codes for our submission "TRC-23-023333" to the journal *Transportation Research Part C*.
 Currently, we present only the core components of our implementation, including the estimation processes using our proposed model, two baseline models, and an ablation study.

-Once our paper is accepted, we will upload the complete implementations including experiments comparing all baselines.
-You can test the currently available experiments using the following commands on a Linux-based system:
+Once our paper is accepted, we will upload the complete and cleaned implementations including experiments comparing all baselines.
+You can test the currently available experiments using the following commands on a Linux-based system (Pytorch version 2.0.1, cuda version 11.8):

 ```bash
 bash ./scripts/PeMS7_228.sh > $(date +'%y%m%d-%H%M%S')_PeMS7_228_log.txt